Current Newsletter: April-May 2022 Newsletter

 When is the best time to start tutoring, and how should I plan the testing calendar?

 Spring of Sophomore Year

 Sophomore year is an ideal time to complete the grammar review that’s necessary for both the SAT and ACT and a strengthening of the Algebra 1, Geometry, and Common Core Math 1 & 2 material.
-If your child needs review and remediation in any test subjects, the spring of sophomore year can be a great time to start working on the fundamentals.
-When the SAT was redesigned a few years ago, the “new” SAT became more about content knowledge and less about applying strategies.
+If your child needs remediation in any test subjects, the spring of sophomore year can be a great time to work on the fundamentals.
+When the SAT was redesigned, the “new” SAT became more about content knowledge and less about strategy application.
 We often need to take a few steps back with our students before we can move forward with test-taking techniques.

 - Take an SAT and ACT diagnostic to produce more current baseline scores